AmazingApps/Amazing-Android-Apps/README.md

 Besides conditions listed on our [homepage](http://amazingapps.org/#two), these apps should also
 1. not apply unnecessary privileges.
 For example, a simple QRCode scanner should not require your position.
 2. No notable memory leak.
-3. Background-free, or an option to make them background-free.
+3. Background-free, or an option to make them background-free if necessary on design.
 4. not require root privelege.
 5. Acceptable ads are only loaded when connected to Wi-Fi.